-Section 189 of the Labour Relations Act provides that where an employer contemplates dismissing one or more employees for reasons relating to its operational requirements, it is obliged to consult with those employees (and / or their representatives) who are likely to be affected by the proposed dismissals.
-It is an unfortunate reality of both the global and the local economy that this section is being invoked by both large and small businesses that operate in South Africa in recent years.
+Section 189 of the Labour Relations Act provides that, where an employer contemplates dismissing one or more employees for reasons relating to its operational requirements, it is obliged to consult with those employees (and / or their representatives) who are likely to be affected by the proposed dismissals.
+It is an unfortunate reality of both the global and the local economy that this section is being invoked in recent years by both large and small businesses that operate in South Africa.

 South African employers are obliged to dismiss employees both for a fair reason and in accordance with a fair procedure.
 It is necessary for an employer to demonstrate a valid commercial rationale for retrenchment in order to fairly dismiss an employee on the grounds of operational requirements.
 Operational requirements are defined as “requirements based on the economic, technological, structural or similar needs of an employer.”
 The purpose of section 189 of the LRA is to ensure that both the employer and employee engage in a meaningful consensus-seeking process.

 The reasons put forward by the employer for a proposed retrenchment must be commercially reasonable, and in good faith.
 The employer is not required to show that the retrenchments are necessary to avoid financial ruin.
 It is permitted to argue that the proposed restructuring is necessary to increase its competitiveness or to increase efficiencies by reducing its staff complement.
 The employer is accordingly entitled to retrench employees in order to increase its profits, rather than to avoid losses.

 It is critical not only that the employer is rational and takes into consideration the employee’s submissions during the consultation process, but also that it does not take a final decision in relation to the restructuring prior to the commencement of the consultation process.
 Equally, employees have a duty to respond to the employer’s proposals during the consultation process.